ByteAcademyCo/Exercises/introduction_and_environment/data_types_and_control_flow/1_list_max/README.md

 # Max in a 5 integer list

-You are provided with a list named `L` containing 5 integers whos contents is hidden from you in `solution.py`.
+You are provided with a list named `L` containing 5 integers whos contents will be hidden from you in the `provided_code.py`.
+Don't peek in this file!
 Your goal is to determine which integer in the list is the maximum integer and store this integer in the `LIST_MAX` variable provided to you.

 * You can only use conditionals to solve this question
   * Do not use iteration